marsch/minicrm/README.md

 ## Running Tests

 - `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.

 - `npm run test:watch` will run the tests on every change.